See currently available WHRS Foster Rabbits

 Please note that the WHRS does not maintain a public shelter with regular hours.
-All of its rabbits are in foster care in private homes.
-To meet any of our rabbits, please make an appointment with our Chapter Manager in charge of rescue, foster and adoption.
+All of our rabbits are in foster care in private homes.
+You need to be over the age of 18 to submit an adoption application.

-    One goal of the House Rabbit Society is to buy a homeless bunny more time.
-Rabbits that would otherwise be euthanized at area shelters due to a lack of space, health or behavioral concerns are rescued and placed in an HRS foster home.
-Foster bunnies are spayed or neutered and any health concerns are addressed.
-Bunnies are litter-trained and any behavioral issues are corrected.
+One goal of the House Rabbit Society is to buy a homeless rabbit more time.
+Rabbits that would otherwise be euthanized at area shelters due to a lack of space, health or behavioral concerns are rescued and placed in an WHRS foster home.
+Foster rabbits are spayed/neutered, vaccinated, and any health concerns are addressed.
+Rabbits are litter-trained and any behavioral issues are addressed.

 If you are interested in adopting a rabbit, but have never had a house rabbit before, we recommend that you read our Rabbit Care Guidelines.
 This document provides an overview of a house rabbit’s living requirements.
 This information will help you decide if a rabbit is the right companion animal for your household and lifestyle.

 The first step in adoption is to fill out an adoption application and submit it to firstname.lastname@example.org.
 You will find the adoption application here: